D-Winker/Trace/README.md

 # Trace
-A multi-dimensional, real time data plotter, for real world data.
+A multi-dimensional, real time data plotter and logger, for real world data.

 Use: Connect some source of CSV serial data to your computer (ex.
 Arduino, STM Nucleo, MSP430, etc.)
 Run Trace.